null

 4. Upholstery Material

 For instance, leather isn't the material for you if you’re someone who has hyperhidrosis or excessive sweating.
 The fabric will trap your body heat and create more discomfort the longer you stay on the chair.
+An alternative to this is the comfortable Brisa upholstery that is breathable, durable, and antimicrobial.

 5. Remote Control

 A remote control feature is great if you’re someone with limited movement.
-Before completing the purchase, however, ensure that the remote control is located at the side where you still have free hand movement.
+Before completing the purchase; however, ensure that the remote control is located at the side where you still have free hand movement.

 6. Additional Features

-Some medical lift recliners also have additional features for added comfort.
-Again, these add-ons are mostly beneficial for disabled individuals.
+Some therapeutic lift recliners also have additional features for added comfort.
+These features may include:

 • Massage options